-Pediatric Fontan Revision
+Pediatric Fontan revision

 Years after a Fontan procedure for single ventricle disease, doctors may find that the heart has developed an arrhythmia (irregular heartbeat).
 The Fontan revision can address this and other complications that may affect blood circulation.